How to build an effective team

 Decide: what are they responsible for deciding?

-4. In turn – stick up, share and discuss what has been written down.
+4. Ask each person to put their sticky notes on the workspace in turn, and share and discuss what has been written down.
 (5 minutes)

-5. Repeat steps 3 and 4, but this time with the participant’s own discipline to create clarity.
+5. Repeat steps 3 and 4, but this time ask each participant to answer the questions regarding their own discipline to create clarity.
 (15 minutes)

 6. As a group, move, refine and add sticky notes until everyone is happy with their roles and responsibilities.
 (15 minutes)